the-drunk-coder/megra/Tutorial/01_basic_concepts.md

 Welcome to the Mégra tutorial !
 Assuming you've got everything up and running, we can start to make some sound !

 In this first part, we'll cover the very basic concepts of Mégra.
+It'll make you familiar with the terminology and some of the underlying theory.
+It'll cover the first and fundamental way how to write music in Mégra.
+It's a bit tedious, but there's more concise methods later on, so bear with me here.
+There's a file with commented examples named `For_The_Impatient.megra`, if that's your preference.

 ## 1.1 Soundcheck!
 Make sure your headphones are not too lound.